 - wrongful death

-Hernia mesh victims may bring a negligence lawsuit within two (2) years of the date of the injury.
-Defective hernia meshes can break and move through the body, causing permanent organ damage and chronic pain..
+Victims may also be eligible for punitive damages.
+And they may bring a negligence lawsuit within two (2) years of the date of the injury.

 In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about hernia mesh lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section: